AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 The easiest way to build an application using mixed C / Ada code is to create a simple project file for :program:`gprbuild` and specify C as an additional language.
 By default, when using :program:`gprbuild` we only compile Ada source files.
-To compile C code files as well, we use the ``Languages`` entry and specify ``c`` as an option, as in the following example of a project file named `default.gpr`:
+To compile C code files as well, we use the ``Languages`` attribute and specify ``c`` as an option, as in the following example of a project file named `default.gpr`: